apache/druid/docs/content/design/coordinator.md

 Once a compact task fails, the coordinator simply finds the segments for the interval of the failed task again, and launches a new compact task in the next run.

 To use this feature, you need to set some configurations for dataSources you want to compact.
-TODO: Please see config doc for details.
+Please see [Compaction Config](../configuration/coordinator.html#compaction-config) for details.

 ### Segment Search Policy